betsee/cellnition/docs/index.md

 inherent in the regulatory network's dynamics.

-NFSMs have a range of applications, including facilitating the identification of strategies to renormalize cancer.
+NFSMs have a range of applications, including facilitating the identification of potential strategies to renormalize cancer.

 ## Installation